Svend Rønning is Chair of the String Division at Pacific Lutheran University and Professor of Music.

 An avid gardener and reader of poetry, Ms. Maucotel currently resides in Kent, WA.

 Christi Chang is an orchestra teacher in the Bellevue School District.
 She holds an M.A. and a B.A. in Music Education from Central Washington University and is a Nationally Board Certified orchestra teacher.

 In her fourteen years of teaching, she has taught orchestra in grades 5-12.
 Over a thousand 5th graders have started playing a stringed instrument in her class.
 Currently teaching at Chinook Middle School, she teaches over 150 students per year.

 Starting the violin at 2 and a half, she learned through the Suzuki method before becoming a private Suzuki teacher in her teens.
 She went on to perform in the US, Germany, Africa and Central Asia before her first public school position in Renton.

 In addition to her teaching and planning for classes, Mrs. Chang regularly adjudicates Solo and Ensemble Contest and Large Orchestra Group festivals in the area.
 She is active in the world of music teachers, having served as her region’s secretary, treasurer, and managing the Washington Music Educator's Association All-State Orchestra.

-Christi Chang worked with former Seattle Symphony conductor Gerard Schwarz and New Jersey Symphony conductor Jeff Grogan and international conductor of the St. Petersburg State Academic Symphony Orchestra, Fabio Pirola.
+Christi Chang worked with former Seattle Symphony conductor Gerard Schwarz, New Jersey Symphony conductor, Jeff Grogan, and international conductor of the St. Petersburg State Academic Symphony Orchestra, Fabio Pirola.
 She taught at Bellevue High School and currently teaches at Chinook Middle School.
 Her groups regularly receive high marks at contest.
 A highlight of her career was conducting at New York’s Carnegie Hall.

 Mrs. Chang lives in Renton with her husband and three children.